This question may also be stated, "What were you paid in your last job?" for those who are not currently employed.

-NOTE: If you don't put a number in this field, you may by taking a risk, particularly if the form is online or automated:
+NOTE: If you don't put a number in this field, your application may ignored, particularly if the form is online or automated --

 For tips on where and how to research salaries to develop an appropriate target salary, read Research Your Target Salary Range Before the Interview.

-I will share my salary expectations with you, and we can see if they match your salary range for this position.
+I will share my salary expectations with you, and we can see if it fits into your salary range for this position.

-I don't think that my current salary is relevant, but if you must have that information, I will provide it after you share the salary range for this job.
+I don't think that my current salary is relevant, but if you must have that information, I will provide it after you share the salary level and range for this job.

 Hopefully, the employer will recognize that this response is a logical request to exchange confidential information, and not continue to request that you provide your current salary.
 If they do insist, tell them you will comply after you receive the information you requested.

-Many employers will continue to push for an answer, so be prepared to give them a number --
+Some employers will continue to push for an answer, so consider these last two options:

 If your response above doesn't stop them from pursuing your salary, you may lose the opportunity with the employer unless you give them the information they require.
 Your choice.